inkVerb/verb/ink/help/ghost2wp.md

   - Keep the Ghost nginx proxy vhost

 ## Sequence for a down Ghost site (files + MariaDB still on the verber)
-1. `/opt/verb/serfs/installwp formosan.dog`
+1. `ink install wp -d formosan.dog`
    New WordPress files + **new** empty database.
 Do not reuse the Ghost DB.
-2. `/opt/verb/serfs/ghost2wp formosan.dog`
+2. `ink ghost 2wp -d formosan.dog`
    Import, copy media, restore PHP nginx.
 3. Log in at `https://formosan.dog/wp-admin/` (if `wp_install()` ran, the password is printed).
 4. Optional: `systemctl disable --now ghost_formosan-dog`